Mass testing, empty ICUs: Germany scores early against virus - KVIA

 Chancellor Angela Merkel — who is herself in isolation after her doctor tested positive — has resisted calls to loosen the lockdown.
 A top government medical adviser, Lothar Wieler of the Robert Koch Institute, said he wouldn’t rule out Germany’s health system reaching its limit, too.

-“This is still the calm before the storm,” Health Minister Jens Spahn said last week.
+“This is still the calm before the storm,” said Health Minister Jens Spahn.

-Associated Press writers Nicole Winfield in Rome and Maria Cheng in London contributed to this report.
+Associated Press writers Nicole Winfield in Rome, Kirsten Grieshaber in Berlin and Maria Cheng in London contributed to this report.

 Follow AP news coverage of the coronavirus pandemic at https://apnews.com/VirusOutbreak and https://apnews.com/UnderstandingtheOutbreak